 Learn more about how you can use CBD and still pass a drug test.
 Plus, discover the benefits of a medical marijuana card before you head into your scheduled drug screening.

 Download Free Guide to CBD

-Most standard drug tests do not test for CBD.
-Instead, most drug tests test for the following:
+Most drug screenings do not directly test for CBD.
+Instead, most drug screenings test for the following:

 - Opiates and opioids

 Of course, it is possible for a person to have a prescription for drugs in some of the above drug classes, in which case it is likely that a positive test will be assessed by a medical review officer (MRO).
 Such a scenario could lead to a drug test failure, so be sure to speak with your doctor if you are taking any prescription medications.

 Reasons for Failing a Drug Test While Using CBD

 If a CBD product contains over 0.3% THC and is used regularly, it is possible for THC to become detectable.
 People who often take full-spectrum CBD oils, even if the products contain minimal amounts of THC, could possibly test positive for THC.

 Some people reduce this risk by using CBD isolates and oils that test nil for THC, but this strategy may reduce the efficacy of CBD to some extent for soe conditions.
 However, if a CBD product contains 0.3% or less of THC, even regular consumption of high levels of CBD (say 1,000 milligrams (mg) or over) rarely meets the threshold for a positive THC result, which is >50ng/ml in the urine.